b3-exmo/b3-exmo.github.io/docs/Doctrines/Polygamy/Helen Kimball.md

 &nbsp;

 Idk man I don't see this going over very well being taught at Sunday school.
 Tell me if a satisfied happy woman would look back on a marriage and write *this* about it?
-And the best defense we have is "it was just for eternity, that means no sex, therefore this is a non-issue 🤓" get the fuck out of here with that
+And the best defense I've found is "it was just for eternity, that means no sex, therefore this is a non-issue 🤓" get the fuck out of here with that

 &nbsp;

 ### Dancing
 Ready for more sad reading?
 Good, cause we got more to get through.

-> *During the winter of 1843, there were plenty of parties and balls. … Some of the young gentlemen got up a series of dancing parties, to be held at the Mansion once a week. … I had to stay at home, as my father had been warned by the Prophet to keep his daughter away from there, because of the blacklegs and certain ones of questionable character who attended there.
-His wife ==Emma had become the ruling spirit, and money had become her God==.
-I did not betray William, but I felt quite sore over it, and thought it a very unkind act in father to allow [William] to go and enjoy the dance unrestrained with others of my companions, and fetter me down, ==for no girl loved dancing better than I did==, and I really felt that it was too much to bear.
-It made the dull school still more dull, and like a wild bird I longed for the freedom that was denied me; and thought myself a much abused child, and that it was pardonable if I did murmur.
-I imagined that my happiness was all over, and brooded over the sad memories of sweet departed joys and all manner of future woes[.]*
+> *During the winter of 1843, there were plenty of parties and balls. … Some of the young gentlemen got up a series of dancing parties, to be held at the Mansion once a week. … I had to stay at home, as my father had been ==warned by the Prophet to keep his daughter away from there==, because of the blacklegs and certain ones of questionable character who attended there. ...
+I felt quite sore over it, and thought it a very unkind act in father to allow [William] to go and enjoy the dance unrestrained with others of my companions, and fetter me down, ==for no girl loved dancing better than I did==, and I really felt that it was too much to bear.
+It made the dull school still more dull, and like a wild bird I longed for the freedom that was denied me; and thought myself a much abused child, and that it was pardonable if I did murmur. ==I imagined that my happiness was all over==, and brooded over the sad memories of sweet departed joys and all manner of future woes[.]*

 — *[Scenes and Incidents in Nauvoo](https://rsc.byu.edu/womans-view/scenes-incidents-nauvoo)*, *A Woman's View*, Helen Mar Kimball